-- Suppose you're on a game show, and you're given the choice of three doors. - Behind one door is a car; behind the others, goats. - You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat. - He then says to you, "Do you want to switch to door No. 2?" - Is it to your advantage to switch your choice? - Try to develop an argument using the concepts we discussed.
+- Suppose you're on a game show, and you're given the choice of three doors. - Behind one door is a car; behind the others, goats. - You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat. - He then says to you, "Do you want to switch to door No. 2?" - Is it to your advantage to switch your choice? - Try to develop a rigorous argument using basic probability theory. - Very similar to your quiz questions. - Use Bayes Rule